Banyan Tree Plaza

 No analysis available

-Strong evidence the building is concrete: 18 of 20 current MLS records list CONCRE and at least one public remark explicitly says 'concrete construction for quiet and privacy.'
-Multiple listings describe characteristics consistent with concrete high-rise construction (secured/gated parking, solid-feeling privacy), and the high historical consensus across different listings/agents indicates this is a reliable building-level feature.
+Strong evidence the building is concrete: 19 of 20 current MLS records list 'CONCRE' in construction_materials and at least one public remark explicitly states 'concrete construction for quiet and privacy.'
+Evidence is consistent across multiple agent listings and aligns with prior high-confidence data.

 No analysis available